apogiannousas/apogiannousas/README.md

 ### Hello Folks 👋
 #### About Me

-My name is Apostolos Giannousas and I am a 20 year old undergraduate student in University of Thessaly.\
+My name is Apostolos Giannousas and I am a 23 year old undergraduate student in University of Thessaly.\
 I study Electrical and Computer Engineering and I am always passionate about learning new things.

 #### Work and Interests
-- :computer: I'm currently working as a Project Manager at [Hermes](https://www.hermesteam.eu/)
 - :mag: I'm interested in System Software, HPC, Embedded Systems and Computer Architecture

 #### Contact